Jordan Martinook

-Jordan Martinook (born July 25, 1992) is a Canadian professional ice hockey left winger and alternate captain for the Carolina Hurricanes of the National Hockey League (NHL).
+Jordan Martinook (born July 25, 1992) is a Canadian professional ice hockey player who is a left winger and alternate captain for the Carolina Hurricanes of the National Hockey League (NHL).
 He was selected by the Phoenix Coyotes in the second round (58th overall) of the 2012 NHL entry draft.
+Martinook won the Stanley Cup with the Hurricanes in 2026.

 Early life

 Martinook was born on July 25, 1992, in Brandon, Manitoba.
 He was raised in Leduc, Alberta due to his father's oilpatch position, and grew up an Edmonton Oilers fan.
 After playing with the local Leduc Oil Kings in the Alberta Major Bantam Hockey League, Martinook joined the Drayton Valley Thunder of the Alberta Junior Hockey League.
 As a 16 year old, Martinook skated in two games with the Thunder before joining them full time in the 2009–10 season.
 During his rookie campaign, Martinook tallied 21 goals and 19 assists for 40 points through 59 games.
 While playing with the Kings and Valley Thunder, Martinook also auditioned for the Lethbridge Hurricanes of the Western Hockey League (WHL).
 After failing to qualify for their roster during their 2008 and '09 seasons, he was also cut from their 50-man protected list midway through the 2009–10 season.
 As such, the Vancouver Giants picked up his playing rights in 2010.